Designated Pilot Examiner

 I was like a lot of pilots that hung out at the local airport dreaming about the day that I would walk up to an airplane and learn to fly.

-When that day came, I plunked money down at the flight school without giving it much thought, unaware of what was invloved with not only learning
+When that day came, I plunked money down at the flight school without giving it much thought, unaware of what was involved with learning

 to fly, or understanding what makes an airplane fly.